Why Draper Esprit doubled down on its status as a publicly listed VC – TechCrunch

 Talking about innovation in venture capital models, what’s the main motivation for your use of retail investment platform PrimaryBid?
 Is it to open the door for more regular folks to invest, or is it a really material way to add capital to Draper Esprit?

 It’s the former.
-If you go back to 2010, we launched our [Enterprise Investment Scheme] product – in the UK, the EIS is a tax wrapper, where private individuals can invest into tech businesses and receive 30% tax credit; and then, if it goes well, it’s tax-free.
+If you go back to 2010, we launched our [Enterprise Investment Scheme] product — in the U.K., the EIS is a tax wrapper, where private individuals can invest into tech businesses and receive 30% tax credit; and then, if it goes well, it’s tax-free.
 It’s a great government initiative.
 However, whenever a government interferes in a market, it goes to the lowest denominator, and most people in the industry were using it to enable investors to gain tax credit.
 Whereas we said: That’s silly; you should use it to enable people to back the best possible businesses, and then the tax credit is just a bonus.

 So what we did back in 2010 [was] we enabled X entrepreneurs, X people in the tech ecosystem, to participate in the Draper Esprit EIS program to be part of this democratizing equity.
 Today, that’s about £150 million in the EIS vehicle, and about £50 million in the VCT, which is another U.K. tax-related vehicle where you get the same benefits — so it’s now over £200 million from small individuals.
 The idea for us is to extend our ecosystem out into influential people.